-• The use of securities lists that restrict personal trading at certain times.
+- The use of securities lists that restrict personal trading at certain times. - Quarterly reporting of covered securities transactions.

-- Quarterly reporting of covered securities transactions. - Annual reporting of covered securities holdings. - Annual review and attestation of HCM's Code of Ethics.
+- Annual reporting of covered securities holdings. - Annual review of and attestation to HCM's Code of Ethics.

 HCM's Code of Ethics is available for review by clients and prospective clients upon request.